 News ESU-K9 Timoshenko, named for fallen detective, helped arrest 4 men on drug, weapons charges in Brooklyn ESU-K9 Timoshenko was named after Det.
 Russel Timoshenko, who was shot and killed in the line of duty back in 2007 -- just two blocks from the scene of an arrest Wednesday, Oct.
 7, 2015.
 Photo Credit: NYPD By JAMIE REYSEN October 8, 2015 10:36 AM Print Share fbShare Tweet Email A K-9 named for a fallen detective helped arrest four suspects on drug and weapons charges in Brooklyn, authorities say.
 Members of the Brooklyn Gang Unit stopped a 2009 blue Nissan Maxima with tinted windows and a cover on its rear license plate Wednesday at 2 p.m. near Bedford Avenue and Maple Street, according to the NYPD.
 Authorities say the detectives smelled marijuana and found a can of Pringles that contained pot.
 ESU-K9 Timoshenko and his handler, officer Benny Colecchia, then responded to the scene and searched the vehicle for evidence.
 The K-9 was named after Det.
 Russel Timoshenko, who was shot and killed in the line of duty back in 2007 -- just two blocks from the scene of Wednesday's arrest.
 ESU-K9 Timoshenko searched the Nissan and turned up two loaded, semiautomatic handguns, one of which had been reported stolen.
 Authorities arrested 22-year-old Jiliani Mitchell, of Queens; 34-year-old Ron Thomas, of Brooklyn; 25-year-old Revor Williams, of Brooklyn; and 25-year-old Terril Bishop, of Fort Lauderdale, Florida.
 The charges include criminal possession of a weapon and criminal possession of marijuana, police said.
-By JAMIE REYSEN Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By JAMIE REYSEN Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.